AMSSwanglab/cRegulon/README.md

 </table>

 ### Step 1: GRN construction
-We run the following script to make the gene expression matrix and gene activity matrix (current we support hg38 and mm10):
+We run the following script to construct regulatory network for each cell cluster (current we support hg38 and mm10):

 ```bash
 source runNet.sh CL hg38